 The San Francisco Bicycle Coalition works to promote bicycling for everyday transportation.
-Our member-based grassroots organization is one of the largest and most effective advocacy groups in the country.
+Our member-based grassroots organization is considered one of the largest, most active and effective advocacy groups in the country.
 For more than 40 years, the San Francisco Bicycle Coalition has a proven track record of winning better bicycling improvements.

 - Administrative support

 Required skills or abilities:

 - Interest in bicycle advocacy campaigns

 Required dates for this internship include:

 - June 1, 2015: First day orientation

 - Golden Wheel Awards (date is TBD but will be an evening in mid-July)

 - One year’s free membership to the SF Bicycle Coalition